 No Sinking Sand with CEP

-Firms that do not install a solid CEP foundation risk being swept away by the torrents of data that more tech-savvy firms have adopted.
-One example is Seattle-based data software provider Quantia Analytics, which relies on Sybase’s Event Stream Processor (ESP) as the platform for its turnkey market data enrichment service, TrueTick.
+Firms that do not install a solid CEP foundation risk being swept away by torrents of data, while their more tech-savvy competition stands firm.
+Seattle-based data software provider Quantia Analytics has one such groundbreaking (or ground-solidifying) solution, which relies on Sybase’s Event Stream Processor (ESP) as the platform for its turnkey market data enrichment service, TrueTick.

 TrueTick helps users to drill down into real-time data, getting an instantaneous view of asymmetry via spider web-like charts (pictured left).
 Each arm represents a market (NASDAQ, BATS, etc.), and different colors indicate best price and ticks of additional spread.